Ipswich, Queensland: Settlement

-In 1914 65 garden allotments were advertised to be auctioned by E. Bostock & Sons.
+In 1914, 65 garden allotments were advertised to be auctioned by E. Bostock & Sons.
 The area was called the "Orangefield Estate".
-It was formerly an orchard and the real estate map advertised that the Estate was well stocked with fruit trees.
+It was formerly an orchard of James Alexander Jackes, and the real estate map advertised that the estate was well stocked with fruit trees.
 It was reported in the Queensland Times that 20 allotments were sold.
 This article also listed the buyers.
 Unsold allotments were advertised in the Queensland Times.

 In 1922, 12 allotments were advertised in the Queensland Times to be auctioned by Bacon & Co.
-Auctioneers in conjunction with H.J.
-Hargreaves & Co.
+Auctioneers in conjunction with H. J. Hargreaves & Co.
 The area was called the "Whitehill Road Estate".
 A map advertising the auction shows the estate is across the road from the intersection of Whitehill Road and Griffith Road.
 Both street names are still in use.
-By July 1922 The Queensland Times advertised that only six allotments were left.
+By July 1922 the Queensland Times advertised that only six allotments were left.

 In October 1925, several allotments in the "Fiveways Estate" at East Ipswich were advertised to be auctioned by Jackson & Meyers in conjunction with Bacon & Co.
 A map advertising the auction states that the lots were ideal for residential sites, convenient to the East Ipswich Railway Station and water, gas and electric light was available.

-In 1928 211 allotments were advertised to be auctioned by E. Bostock & Sons and W. B. Parkinson.
+In 1928, 211 allotments were advertised to be auctioned by E. Bostock & Sons and W. B. Parkinson.
 The area was called the "Cribb Estate" and on the estate map it was noted that it was on the eastern slopes of Limestone Hill.
 The auction was advertised in the Queensland Times and it was also noted in the notes of the Council Meeting published in the Queensland Times that approval had been granted to gravel new roads in the estate before it was sold.
 It was reported in the Queensland Times that 40 allotments sold on the day of auction and some of the buyers were listed.
 By the end of 1928 it was reported in the Queensland Times that another 20 allotments had been sold.

-In 1930 the Abermain Estate, Tivoli, was advertised to be auctioned by E. Bostock & Sons.
+In 1930, the Abermain Estate, Tivoli, was advertised to be auctioned by E. Bostock & Sons.
 The estate map noted that the area comprised the Abermain Colliery containing 1295 acres and farms.
 It was reported in the Toowoomba Chronicle and Darling Downs Gazette, and The Brisbane Courier, that there was no bid for the coal mine but some farms had sold on the day of auction and some of the buyers were listed.
-It was also reported later in The Brisbane Courier of further items sold.
+It was also reported later in the Brisbane Courier of further items sold.

 Royal visits

-Several members of the British Royal Family have visited Ipswich.
+Several members of the British royal family have visited Ipswich.